Svydovets

 The Svydovets (Ukrainian Свидовець; Polish Świdowiec; Czech and Slovak Svidovec; German Swydiwez) is a mountain range in western Ukraine, one of the ranges of Eastern Beskids, itself belonging to the Outer Eastern Carpathians.
 It is a biodiversity hotspot in the Ukrainian Carpathians.
 The territories of the Svydovets mountain range belong to the state.
-The highest peak of the range is Blysnyzi mountain (1883 m).
+The highest peak of the range is Blyznytsi mountain (1883 m).
 The Black Tisza, the source of Tisza, is one of the more fullflowing rivers of the region, it flows out from the Svydovets.

 Flora and fauna

 The Svydovets is home to 42 plant species and 51 animal species that are listed in the Red Data Book of Ukraine as endangered.
 The red-listed plant species include the Rhodiola rosea, the Carpathian saxifrage, the fir clubmoss (Huperzia selago), and the stiff clubmoss (Lycopodium annotinum).
 The endangered animal species include the European brown bear, the Eurasian lynx, the black grouse, and the Eurasian eagle-owl.
 There are also species endemic to the region like the Carpathian newt (Lissotriton montandoni).
 All of the ten woodpecker species of European deciduous forests can be found in the Svydovets.
 There are three lakes, located on the Svydovets range: the high-mountain lake Apshynets (also referred to as Troiaska), Vorozheska and the glacial high-mountain pond Heryshaska (or Dohiaska), with little algae, the most common of the fauna are microscopic crustaceans.

-Two mountain ranges in the Ukrainian Carpathians, Borzhava and Svydovets (Svydovets protected massif), are protected under the Emerald Network of environmentally important conservation areas established by the Council of Europe.
+Two mountain ranges in the Ukrainian Carpathians, Borzhava and Svydovets (Svydovets Protected Massif), are protected under the Emerald Network of environmentally important conservation areas established by the Council of Europe.
 The Natura 2000 network apply there.